NiklasPfister/adaXT/docs/decision_tree/examples/creatingACriteria.md

     return (theta0, theta1)
 ```
 Again the majority of the cython is not needed and are mainly just for speedup.
 on line 26 we access our previously defined custom mean function, which returns the mean of the X indices and the mean of the Y indices as described previously.
 Then at line 27 we loop over all the indices a second time where we calculate the $\sum_{i \in I} (X[i, 0] - \mu_X) * (Y[i] - \mu_Y)$ and $\sum_{i \in I} (X[i, 0] - \mu_X)^2$ which is the numerator and denominator respectively.
 These are the two values used to calculate $\theta_1$.
 Now note that on line 31 we have a check to make sure that the denominator is not 0.0.
-As we are telling cython to use c division and not python diviison, then we could end up with odd values if we don't include this check.
+As we are telling cython to use c division and not python division, then we could end up with odd values if we don't include this check.
 If that is the case, we simply set $theta_1$ to 0.0 as this will give an L value of 0 in the end.
 We finish off by returning the two $\theta$ values.

 ### The impurity function
-Atlast we reach the crux of the problem.
+At last, we reach the crux of the problem.
 Creating the impurity function.
 ```cython linenums="1"
 cpdef double impurity(self, int[:] indices):
     cdef: